 There is a minimum order of $50.00 for purchasing tarantulas to be shipped.
 The $50 minimum includes the cost of tarantulas only, not the cost of shipping.

-Changes to or cancellation of your order can usually be made if we receive notification via email by 6:00 PM EST the night before shipping day.
-We cannot cancel an order on or after the day of shipping.
+Changes to or cancellation of your order must be made by the Saturday before we ship your order at noon EST. We cannot cancel an order on or after the day of shipping.

 By agreeing to these terms at checkout, you are indicating that you are 18 years of age or older.
 If you wish to purchase tarantulas and you are under 18, please email, text, or call us (see contact page) and we will help you with the purchase.

 Our shipping schedule fills up quickly for Mondays.
 It is a good idea to have orders in by Friday for shipping the next week.
 Orders that come in Monday evening and later often ship the following Monday.